Scalawag

 An 1868 cartoon, threatening that the Ku Klux Klan (represented by a Democratic donkey) would lynch scalawags (left) and carpetbaggers (right) once Horatio Seymour won the presidency.
 (The winner was actually Ulysses S. Grant.)

-In United States history, scalawag (sometimes spelled scallawag or scallywag) was a pejorative slur that referred to white Southerners who supported Reconstruction policies and efforts after the conclusion of the American Civil War.
+In United States history, scalawag (sometimes spelled scallawag or scallywag) was a pejorative term that referred to white Southerners who supported Reconstruction era policies and efforts after the conclusion of the American Civil War.

 As with the term carpetbagger, the word has a long history of use as a slur in Southern partisan debates.
 The post-Civil War opponents of the scalawags claimed they were disloyal to traditional values and white supremacy.
-Scalawags were particularly hated by 1860s–1870s Southern Democrats, who called Scalawags traitors to their region, which was long known for its widespread chattel slavery of Black people.
-Before the American Civil War, most Scalawags had opposed southern states' declared secession from the United States to form the Confederate States of America.
+Scalawags were particularly hated by 1860s–1870s Southern Democrats, who called scalawags traitors to their region, which was long known for its widespread chattel slavery of Black people.
+Before the Civil War, most scalawags had opposed southern states' declared secession from the United States to form the Confederate States of America.

-The term is commonly used in historical studies as a descriptor of Reconstruction Era, Southern white Republicans, although some historians have discarded the term due to its history of pejorative use.
+The term is commonly used in historical studies as a descriptor of Reconstruction era Southern white Republicans, although some historians have discarded the term because of its pejorative use.

-Origins of the term
+Etymology

-The term is a derogatory epithet, yet it is used by many historians in works by Sarah Woolfolk Wiggins (1991), James Alex Baggett (2003), Hyman Rubin (2006), and Frank J. Wetta (2012).
+The term is a derogatory epithet, yet it is used by many historians, such as in works by Sarah Woolfolk Wiggins (1991), James Alex Baggett (2003), Hyman Rubin (2006), and Frank J. Wetta (2012).
 The word scalawag has an uncertain origin.
 Its earliest attestation is from 1848 to mean a disreputable fellow.
 It has been speculated that "perhaps the original use of the word" referred to low-grade farm animals, but this meaning of the word was not attested until 1854.
 The term was later adopted by their opponents to refer to Southern whites who formed a Republican coalition with black freedmen and Northern newcomers (called carpetbaggers) to take control of their state and local governments.
-Among the earliest uses of this new meaning were references in Alabama and Georgia newspapers in the summer of 1867, first referring to all Southern Republicans, then later restricting it to only white ones.
+Among the earliest uses of this meaning were references in Alabama and Georgia newspapers in the summer of 1867, first referring to all Southern Republicans, then later restricting it to only white ones.